firef1a/firemod/README.md

 - Click on support session message in chat to enter sessions
 - Item Lore Viewer HUD
 - Hypercube Item Tag viewer in item lore
+- Menu that you can view and teleport to any code line on the plot.

 ## Dependancies
 - YACL >= 3.6.1
-- Incompatible with any mod that modifies the ChatRenderer class (for now).
+- Incompatible with any mod that modifies the ChatRenderer class.